 They’re pretty easy to make – my mum makes them using a pâte frolle (almond pastry) recipe she got from one of my Nain’s cookbooks.
-So they’re not legit usual mince pies, which are usually shortcrust or some weird mass-produced crap, they are WAY better.
+So they’re not the usual mince pies, which are usually shortcrust, they are WAY better.
 The almond meal and extract in the pastry gives it a much shorter texture and more flavour.
-Plus they got buttah and a demerara sugar sprinkle.
+Plus they’ve got a crunchy demerara sugar sprinkle.

 Dust them with powdered sugar too, it’s snowy and fun so go for it.

 and then if you want to feel like it’s more dessert-y, go for the pouring cream too.